AlexandreGazagnes/Unilasalle-Public-Resources/4a-data-analysis/00-session/00-01-Course.md

 - Tons of short videos, generated by IA with huge click rate

-- Governmentals Secrets Services farms to generate fake news and manipulate public opinion
+- Origanized farms to generate fake news and manipulate public opinion

 ---